brettinternet/homeops/containers/bash/README.md

 # Bash

-An Alpine image for scripting with bash, curl and git using a dumb-init entrypoint.
+An Alpine image for scripting with bash, curl, jq and git using a dumb-init entrypoint.